Legacy Bridge

 Custom Error Pages

-Place error pages in your legacy directory:
+Place error pages in your legacy directory and Canvas will use them automatically:

 // legacy/404.php